Daniel-Krueger/daniel-krueger.github.io/_pages/how_to_test_webcon_bps.md

 Yes, you are understand this correctly, if you started with an online trial you can export your applications and import them in your own WEBCON BPS environment.
 Of course, this applies vice versa if you started with an own environment and you want to move to the cloud.
-Perhaps I shouldn’t have used “Of course”, but that’s the WEBCON way.
+Perhaps I shouldn’t have used “Of course”, because it’s not often so easy with other products, but that’s the WEBCON way.